PickertJoe/cplusplus/README.md

 # cplusplus
-A collection of all my C++ from an introductory programming class
+A collection of all my C++ code from an introductory programming class